pfarnach/VoteBoat/README.md

 process.env.VOTEBOAT_SECRET = 'your secret here';
 ```

-Make sure Redis and Postgres are running.
+### Run project

-Start up the server on `localhost:3000` with `yarn run start` or `npm run start`.
+Start up the express server on `localhost:3000` with `yarn run server`.

+And for easier client-side development, you can also run webpack dev server on `localhost:8080` with `yarn run client`.

 ### Tests
 Run server tests: `yarn run test:server`